 Clinical follow-up of OLK patients

-According to our calculation of OCRI, we arbitrarily set the cutoff lines to assess the risk of malignant transformation of OLK patients.
+According to our calculation of OCRI, we attempted to set the cutoff lines to assess the risk of malignant transformation of OLK patients.
 A high risk was defined as OCRI ≥ 0.7, a medium risk as OCRI between 0.5 and 0.7, and a low risk as ORCI ≤ 0.5.
 The mean follow-up time for the OLK patients was 3.8 years.

 In one case (Case 128141), the density plot of DI values obtained from initial exfoliative cytology showed multiple peaks in April 2008 (Figure 6A).
 The first two peaks represented diploid and tetraploid cell populations as the majority.
 Following data processing with EdTAR, the second peak become prominent after the first population was successfully extracted (Figure 6B).
 An OCRI was calculated as 0.88.
 Although biopsy histopathology reported mild dysplasia (Figure 6C), this patients was regularly followed up in our outpatient clinic.
 A tumor was observed in August 2011, and the histopathology confirmed the diagnosis of OSCC (Figure 6D).